 A QDRO is a judgment, decree, or order relating to payment of child support, alimony, or marital property rights to a spouse, former spouse, child, or other dependent.
-The order must contain certain specific information, such as the amount or percentage of the participant's benefits to be paid to each alternate payee.
-It may not award an amount or form of benefit that is not available under the plan.
+The QDRO must contain certain specific information, such as the name and last known mailing address of the participant and each alternative payee, and the amount or percentage of the participant's benefits to be paid to each alternate payee.
+A QDRO may not award an amount or form of benefit that is not available under the plan.